-We’re here for every South Australian impacted by cancer:
+We’re here for every South Australian:

 - people living with cancer